Aids and adaptions policy

 Our commitment to you

-We work with local authorities to ensure you get the aids and adaptions you, or any member of your household (including children) need.
+We will work with you and your local authority to ensure you, or anyone living with you, gets the aids and adaptions you need for your home.
 These can range from access ramps and grab rails to level access showers, stair-lifts or through-floor lifts.

 We aim to: